GAETANO PESCE | GAETANO PESCE and his jewels

 artist.

-for a more complete artist profile, see the artist page.
+For a more complete artist profile, see the artist page.

 works.